The desire to grow, to become a better version of ourselves, lives in almost all of us. According to Tony Robbins, it’s one of the six human needs.

 If you have a growth mindset, and compare yourself to others, you see the opportunity you have to do something someone else has already done.
 You look for ways to learn from them and follow their lead.

 If comparison is leading to complacency or paralysis, you might be seeing things from a fixed mindset.

 Comparison can also lead to a distorted perspective.

 You see only what someone else has accomplished, but are blind to seeing what they’ve done and overcome to get there.
 On the other hand, you know all the struggles you’ve faced yourself, so you feel like it’s unfair that you’re not experiencing the same succeed.

 Comparison is the greatest thief of joy.

-I love what Vanessa’s coach and personal trainer and coach says about comparison:
+I love what Vanessa’s coach and personal trainer says about comparison: